mathewbushuru/ProSearchX/docs/README.md

 |
 +-- hooks             # shared hooks used across the entire application
 |
-+-- layout            # Global wrapper layouts containing eg nav, footer
++-- layout            # Global wrapper layouts containing for example the nav, footer
 |
 +-- lib               # re-exporting different libraries preconfigured for the application
 |